mat-3r/Research-Portfolio/README.md

 ### 2. **Photometric Analysis of GALEX J082053.6+000843**
 [Notebook](https://github.com/mat-3r/Research-Portfolio/blob/main/sdb-low-mass/sdb_photometry.ipynb)

-- **Objective:** Analyze an eclipsing binary system composed of an sdB primary and a brown dwarf companion.
+- **Objective:** Determine the orbital period and analyze the structure of the eclipsing binary GALEX J082053.6+000843, a subdwarf B primary with a tidally locked brown dwarf companion, through reflection effects in the light curve.

-- **Methods Used:** AstroImageJ, multi-aperture photometry, Lomb-Scargle periodogram, Python.
+- **Methods:** Reduction of 269 science exposures (80-second exposures, 23 Feb 2025) in AstroImageJ with bias subtraction and flat-field correction; multi-aperture differential photometry against 8 calibration stars; phase folding; Lomb-Scargle periodogram analysis.
+Python (pandas).

-- **Key Results:**
+- **Results:**
-  - Orbital period determined via time-series analysis.
-  - Light curve modeling captured reflection effects due to tidal locking.
-  - Comparison with MUCHFUSS project benchmarks showed consistency.
+  - Obtained an orbital period of 8046.17 s (0.09312 days), a 3.03% deviation from the theoretical value of 0.09603 days (Geier et al. 2011).
+  - Identified three distinct features in the phase-folded light curve: the primary eclipse, the irradiated face of the companion, and the cool face transiting the primary.
+  - Light curves generated independently in AstroImageJ and Python produced consistent results, confirming the reliability of the reduction.

-- **Outcome:** System modeling yielded a ~3.03% uncertainty and reinforced models of irradiated low-mass companions in short period sdB binaries.
+- **Outcome:** Confirms the brown dwarf companion and reinforces models of irradiated low-mass companions in close sdB binaries.
+Residual discrepancy attributable to photometric noise and possible reduction error.
+A known dead column in the CCD detector was assessed as minimal.

+*Contains: Jupyter notebook with full reduction and analysis.*

 ---